| |

 Families fall apart.

-And for many, this carefully curated world isn’t just overwhelming—it’s devastating.
+And for many, this carefully curated world isn’t just overwhelming.
+It’s devastating.

 Cyberbullying.
 Comparison.
 Isolation.